-Remuneration accruing in favour of the Board of Directors in the financial year (thousands of euros) 21,392 Funds accumulated by current directors for long-term savings systems with consolidated economic rights (thousands of euros) Funds accumulated by current directors for long-term savings systems with unconsolidated economic rights (thousands of euros) Pension rights accumulated by former directors (thousands of euros)
+Remuneration accruing in favour of the Board of Directors in the financial year (thousands of euros) 22,520 Funds accumulated by current directors for long-term savings systems with consolidated economic rights (thousands of euros) 0 Funds accumulated by current directors for long-term savings systems with unconsolidated economic rights (thousands of euros) 0 Funds accumulated by former directors for long-term savings systems (thousands of euros) 0

-This amount includes the remuneration received €5,914 thousand by all of the directors for their performance as such during financial year 2021 (fixed remuneration, attendance fees and other items) as well as salaries, annual variable remuneration and the shares received by the executive directors in payment of the second period of the 2017-2019 Strategic Bonus (Mr Francisco Martínez Córcoles stepped down as an executive director effective 1 November 2021), all of which is duly described in the Annual Director Remuneration Report.
+This amount includes the remuneration received by the group of directors for their performance as such during financial year 2022 (€6,258 thousand, which includes fixed remuneration, attendance fees and other items such as insurance policies) as well as the remuneration received for the performance of the executive duties of the members of the Board of Directors (including salaries, annual variable remuneration, payment of the third period of the 2017-2019 Strategic Bonus and other items such as insurance policies), all of which is duly described in the Annual Director Remuneration Report.
+The amounts accrued by Mr Francisco Martínez Córcoles, who ceased to be a director on 25 October 2022, are included.